fsargent/approval-vote/README.md

 ## Contributing Election Data

 The election data is stored in `data.sqlite3`.
-To add a new election:
+There are two ways to add election data:

+### Manual Data Entry

 1. Fork this repository
 2. Add your election data to `load-report.js`
 3. Run the script to update `data.sqlite3`
 4. Submit a pull request

+### Cast Vote Record Processing

+For elections with detailed ballot data:

+1. Use the `st-louis-cvr/` tools to parse CVR files into SQLite
+2. Generate co-approval matrices and voting pattern analysis
+3. Export the processed data to the main `data.sqlite3` database
+4. The website automatically displays the rich analysis features

+See the `st-louis-cvr/README.md` for detailed instructions.

 ## Deployment